Le Voyage en douce

-Le Voyage en douce is a 1980 French drama film directed by Michel Deville.
+Le Voyage en douce (English: The Quiet Journey) is a 1980 French drama film written and directed by Michel Deville.
 The screenplay is shaped around 15 different sexual anecdotes, penned by 15 writers.
 The film stars Dominique Sanda and Geraldine Chaplin.
 It was entered into the 30th Berlin International Film Festival.

 Plot

-Disillusioned with the men in their lives, two friends, Hélène (Sanda) and Lucie (Chaplin) embark on a journey together to the South of France.
-As the pair continue to travel they recount their sexual histories, and repeat some of them along the journey.
+Disillusioned with the men in their lives, two friends, Hélène and Lucie, take a break to explore possible summer homes in the South of France.
+As the pair spend time together, they share sexual memories and fantasies and even enact some.
+Despite the pleasure of temporary freedom and companionship, they have to return to reality and its unresolved problems.